 Young professionals age 40 and under gathering with Mentees from the CUaware Protégé Mentor Program for a day of education and networking.

-This event will share best practices, resources and tips with incoming Mentors.
-This workshop is mandatory for Mentors in the 2022 program.
+This event will serve as your first connection.
+This workshop is mandatory for Mentees and Mentors in the 2023 program.

 Gather for food and drinks to celebrate this year’s Credit Union Foundation Award Winners.